 Though you wouldn't know it from the exterior, which only received minor detail changes, the latest Journey is a far cry from the lackluster original model.
 As part of Chrysler's post-bankruptcy product overhaul, it received major interior, powertrain and suspension revisions that make it a fully competitive model.
 It's undeniably showing its age, however.
 We're a little surprised it's still around.

 In place of the old Rubbermaid interior is a thoroughly improved cabin highlighted by a rich-looking soft-touch touch dashboard and Dodge's three-spoke corporate steering wheel.
 The Journey seats five occupants comfortably, while the third row is useful for carrying children and small adults on short....erm, journeys.
 A useful 39.6 cubic feet of cargo space is available behind the rear seats.

-The Journey now offers Chrysler's Uconnect Access infotainment system (for a complete description of Uconnect Access, check out Leftlane's Spotlight On: Uconnect in-depth article).
+The Journey now offers Chrysler's Uconnect Access infotainment system.
 Generally regarded as one of the more user-friendly infotainment setups on the market, Uconnect Access integrates most of the crossover's audio, navigation and climate control functions into one unit.
 An 8.4-inch touchscreen mounted on the dashboard is the central component of the system, but redundant buttons and knobs for climate and audio volume and tuning are also included.

 Uconnect Access features a voice command system that allows the driver to place phone calls, use the sound system, input navigation destinations and more without taking his or her hands off the wheel.
-Other notable aspects of the system include the ability to function as a Wi-Fi hotspot over a 3G network - for an additional monthly fee - and downloadable applications such as Bing search.
+Other notable aspects of the system include the ability to function as a Wi-Fi hotspot - for an additional monthly fee - and downloadable applications such as Bing search.

 Under the Sheetmetal